 Aims and Course Content

-It is encouraged that if you are an external applicant to the College you contact the Head of Classics (hannah.clarke@malverncollege.org.uk) before the start of the year to discuss the amount of Greek that has been studied so far, and support that can be offered in the summer prior to your arrival.
+Latin GCSE is generally taken by students who have already studied Latin for at least one year, though for good linguists it is possible to start the course ab initio.
+It is encouraged that if you are an external applicant to the College who has not studied Latin before you contact the Head of Classics (hannah.clarke@malverncollege.org.uk) to discuss support that can be offered in the summer prior to your arrival.

 Assessment Details